geshan/geshan.github.com/posts/2015-08-22-building-you-next-product.md

 ## Mobile first is a side effect

-If you have a strong and well documented backend HTTP APIs it can be called easily from the your mobile applicaiton to post or receive any information.
-Becuase is data is stored centrally on a persistent store the backend HTTP APIs work like a communication layer between your mobile applications and the data store.
+If you have a strong and well documented backend HTTP APIs it can be called easily from the your mobile application to post or receive any information.
+Because is data is stored centrally on a persistent store the backend HTTP APIs work like a communication layer between your mobile applications and the data store.

 ## Speed and performance is another good side effect